By The Hospitable Team

 - Click Confirm cancellation from within the chat area to approve a guest’s cancellation request.

 Sometimes, you may need to cancel a booking.
-But you should keep in mind that if you initiate the cancellation, it will negatively affect your listing performance and revenue.
+But you should keep in mind that if you initiate the cancellation without any valid reason, it will negatively affect your listing performance and revenue.
 So you should do your best to avoid cancellations and decline altogether.

 An all-in feature set to streamline your STR business